sarker-dev/sarker-dev/README.md

 👋 Hi, I’m @sarker-dev
-👀 I’m a Full-Stack Developer with experience in React.js, Next.js, React Native, Node.js, TypeScript, JavaScript, and API integration.
+👀 I’m a Front-end Developer with experience in React.js, Next.js, React Native, Node.js, TypeScript, JavaScript, and API integration.
 🌱 Currently expanding my skills in backend development with Node.js, serverless, containerization using Docker, and project management with Jira.
 💼 Proficient in front-end technologies like CSS, UI/UX design, and responsive layouts, and skilled in creating scalable, API-driven applications.
 💞️ Looking to collaborate on open-source projects or development of modern web and mobile applications using the latest stacks and tools.